webhintio/hint/packages/hint-meta-theme-color/README.md

   * Values such as [`hex with alpha` are not supported][hex with alpha support] everywhere `theme-color` is.

-  * Browsers that suppoted `rgba`, `hsla`, or `hex with alpha` values will ignore the alpha value.
+  * Browsers that supported `rgba`, `hsla`, or `hex with alpha` values will ignore the alpha value.

 * Always specify the theme color using the meta tag.
 Even though it can also be declared in the [web app manifest file][manifest]:

-  * Browsers only acknowledge the value from the web app manifest file once the user has added the page to their homescreen.
+  * Browsers only acknowledge the value from the web app manifest file once the user has added the page to their home screen.

   * The `theme-color` meta tag overwrites the value specified in the web app manifest file so it allows for better individual page level